1jour1vin

 About the estate:

 The name of this wine combines that of the Irish merchants who owned it in the 18th century with that of a hamlet located just south of Pauillac.
 Since the 1930s, its success has been the result of the tireless efforts of three generations of the Cazes family: Jean-Charles, André, and Jean-Michel.
-The contribution of Jean-Michel, who has since handed the reins to his son Jean-Charles, has been essential.
-His success is linked to the quality of the wines, produced from a vast 100-hectare vineyard, as well as to a sound development strategy that includes wine trading and tourism infrastructure (hotel-restaurant, shops).
+The contribution of the latter, who has passed the torch to his son Jean-Charles, is essential.
+Its success is linked to the quality of the wines, produced from a vast 100-hectare vineyard, as well as to a sound development strategy, including wine trading and tourism infrastructure (hotel-restaurant, shops).

 Robert Parker - Wine Advocate